-The APR Design® Guide for Plastics Recyclability is the most comprehensive and user-friendly resource outlining the plastics recycling industry’s recommendations in the marketplace today.
-The content has been updated to present a more easily accessed, clearer picture of APR’s Recyclability Categories representing today’s North American plastics recycling infrastructure.
-Although it is designed as an online resource, with links to all relevant information, a PDF of the full written document can be downloaded as well.
+The APR Design® Guide for Plastics Recyclability is the most comprehensive resource outlining the plastics recycling industry’s recommendations in the marketplace today.
+The content is regularly updated to esnure APR’s Recyclability Categories represent today’s North American plastics recycling infrastructure.
+Although it is designed as an online resource, with links to all relevant information, a PDF of the complete document can be downloaded as well.

 The APR Design® Guide specifically addresses plastic packaging, but the principles can be applied to all potentially recycled plastic items.

-APR encourages package designers to utilize its Champions for Change® and Responsible Innovation programs, as well as the APR Design® Guide to create the most recyclable packaging.
+APR encourages package designers to utilize The APR Critical Guidance and Responsible Innovation programs, as well as the APR Design® Guide to create the most recyclable packaging.
 Assistance is available through APR or one of the APR member, independent laboratories found in the member directory.

 - APR’s DEFINITION OF RECYCLABLE

 This guide covers plastic items entering the postconsumer collection and recycling systems most widely used in industry today.
 Collection methods include single stream and dual stream MRF’s, deposit container systems, mixed waste facilities, and grocery store rigid plastic and film collection systems.
 The impact of package design on automated sortation process steps employed in a single stream MRF, as well as high volume recycling processes is of primary consideration.

 Items recovered in recovery systems where they are source-selected and sent to a recycler specializing in this particular item are specifically excluded from this guide.

 An item is “recyclable per APR definition” if:

 - At least 60% of consumers or communities have access to a collection system that accepts the package